Ash-codes18/Python/README.md

 # Python

-All the python codes that i write will be written here.
+All the python codes that i write will be present here.